Youth Development & Mentoring

 About The Rising: The Rising is The National CARES Mentoring Movement’s (CARES) signature initiative, designed to prepare children in high-poverty families to succeed in school and life.
 The pioneering, community-mobilization movement, created by subject-matter experts, aims to propel African American children from impoverishment to independence.
 The overall goal of The Rising is to transform the lives of young people by surrounding them with caring adults who are trained to deliver a transformational healing curriculum that challenges and affirms, encourages and inspires.
 The curriculum is rooted in prevention and teaches principles, practices and other support efforts that provide coping and other mechanisms needed to mitigate the impact of the disparities and dysfunction ruining young lives.
 Integral to the program is the cultivation of cultural pride and high self-esteem, the development of critical-thinking and literacy skills, workforce development and soft “power” skills, and a love for learning and high achievement.
 In addition to working directly with students, the program works to indirectly change the landscape of the schools they are embedded in, by improving the overall school culture and relationships between students and the staff of the school.

-The Work: Building on program staff interviews, program staff site surveys, student case studies, and a student surveys, MAI recently entered its fifth year of the evaluation which focuses on documenting participants’ self-reported and academic outcomes.
+The Work: Building on program staff interviews, program staff site surveys, student case studies, and a student surveys, in 2018, MAI entered its fifth year of the evaluation which focused on documenting participants’ self-reported and academic outcomes.
 MAI’s evaluation has contributed to the program’s continuous improvement efforts and documented student experiences and outcomes.